explodinglabs/jsonrpcclient/README.md

 Without ``response=True`` your message is just a notification, which means you're not expecting a response unless there's an error.

-You can also pass keyword arguments like any other python function, and they'll be translated into JSON-RPC.
+You can also pass keyword arguments, and they'll be translated into JSON-RPC.

     >> result = proxy.get(42, name='Foo', response=True)
     --> {"jsonrpc": "2.0", "method": "find", "params": [42, {"name": "Foo"}], "id": 1}